 6 Epic Spots in Waterloo Region for Leaf Peeping Season

-Those who live in the Waterloo Region are pretty lucky to call one of the best places in Ontario home during leaf peeping season.
-‘Tis the season to enjoy the sight of leaves changing colour, munching on cinnamon donuts and visiting local farms for fresh produce.
-For your most epic autumn road trip yet, we’ve compiled six of the best fall foliage spots across Waterloo Region to explore––preferably with apple cider in hand.
-From a quick stroll through Willow River Park (Victoria Park) in Kitchener to a long, heart pumping hike along the Walter Bean Grand River Trail, here are are our favourite scenic spots:
+‘Tis the season to enjoy the sight of leaves changing colour, to munch on pumpkin spice donuts and visit local farms for fresh produce.
+For your most epic autumn road trip yet, we’ve compiled six scenic fall foliage spots across Waterloo Region to explore––preferably with apple cider in hand.
+From a quick stroll through Willow River Park (Victoria Park) in Kitchener to a long, heart pumping hike along the Walter Bean Grand River Trail, you’ll fall in love with the colours of autumn in Waterloo Region.

 a view of the Grand River and the trees lining its banks; the leaves on the trees are beginning to change colour, and it's a sunny fall day